State Bar of California: Licensee services

 As a regulatory agency whose mission is now focused on public protection, the State Bar's services are focused on those necessary to meet its mission.
 The State Bar maintains licensee records and a searchable database of attorney profiles for the public on its website.
 To collect licensing fees that fund its operations, the State Bar sends out annual fee statements and collects fees.

 Under the supervision of the Board of Legal Specialization, the State Bar officially certifies legal specialists in 11 different practice areas.
 It was first announced in February 1971 as the first such program anywhere in the United States.
 It began actual operations in 1973 with three practice areas initially available: workers' compensation, criminal law, and tax law.

 The Minimum Continuing Legal Education Program, launched in 1990, certifies continuing legal education providers and enforces the MCLE requirement (currently 25 hours every three years) through random audits.

 The Lawyer Assistance Program, created in 2002, assists lawyers with mental health and substance abuse problems.

 The Mandatory Fee Arbitration Program, created in 1978, resolves attorney-client disputes over attorney fees.
 It is voluntary for clients but mandatory for attorneys if the client demands it.

 With the split of professional association functions in 2018, member services were spun off.
 For example, an independent organization, CalBar Affinity, now maintains CalBar Connect, a website offering discounted products and services to California attorneys.

+In November 2023, the State Bar of California became the first regulatory agency in the profession to pass disclosure and billing guidelines for member use of artificial intelligence (AI).